ESIPFed/Awesome-Earth-Artificial-Intelligence/README.md

 * [Polyaxon](https://github.com/polyaxon/polyaxon) - Polyaxon, a platform for building, training, and monitoring large scale deep learning applications.
 A Machine Learning Platform for Kubernetes.

-* [MMLSpark](https://github.com/Azure/mmlspark) - MMLSpark is an ecosystem of tools aimed towards expanding the distributed computing framework Apache Spark in several new directions.
+* [SynapseML](https://github.com/microsoft/SynapseML) - SynapseML (previously MMLSpark) is an open source library to simplify the creation of scalable machine learning pipelines.
 Microsoft Machine Learning for Apache Spark,

 * [TransmogrifAI](https://github.com/salesforce/TransmogrifAI) - TransmogrifAI (pronounced trăns-mŏgˈrə-fī) is an AutoML library written in Scala that runs on top of Apache Spark.
 It was developed with a focus on accelerating machine learning developer productivity through machine learning automation, and an API that enforces compile-time type-safety, modularity, and reuse.